goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 But being outdated is not a convincing argument.
 A system does not have to rely on modern technology to work reliably and be amenable to change.[^stroustrup] Indeed, the reason for the staying power of legacy systems is that they work, and therefore have value, and their value is expensive to recreate.

-[^stroustrup]: [Bjarne Stroustrup says](https://www.stroustrup.com/bs_faq.html#legacy) that ‘legacy code’ is often used pejoratively by people promoting a replacement for commercial or political motives.
+[^stroustrup]: [Bjarne Stroustrup says](https://www.stroustrup.com/bs_faq.html#legacy) that often ‘legacy code’ is used pejoratively by people promoting a replacement for commercial or political motives.

 A better way to think about these is as systems that are hard to maintain.

 In his book _Working Effectively with Legacy Code_, Michael Feathers points at the lack of automated tests as an indication that a codebase is legacy.
 The absence of tests in any complex codebase means that even a change made with the best of intentions can have unexpected, disastrous consequences.
 People tread carefully around it, and as a result progress is slow: fixes and features will take longer to land and business might miss deadlines and opportunities because of it.

-This too is correct, but it still leaves out the root causes of why a system is hard to maintain.
+This too is correct, but it leaves out the root causes of why a system is hard to maintain.
 While the absence of well-written tests undermines confidence[^confidence], their presence does not improve your understanding of why the product exists the way it does.

 [^confidence]: As does the presence of bad tests.
 Poorly designed tests can be worse than no tests at all.

 Fingers tend to get pointed at the people who created the system, and who probably are no longer with the company.
 It’s easy for the sod who has to support an incomprehensible ball of mud to blame their predecessors’ incompetence, but hindsight is not 20/20.
 Frequently we remain unaware of the constraints they were working under, whether it was time, money, knowledge, or skill.
-Perhaps the right tool, or the right idea, did not yet exist.
+Perhaps the right tool, or the right idea, did not exist yet.
 Decisions were made and the reasons were lost.
 Who knows, they might even have made sense at the time.

-Too often there is no written record of these decisions, software engineers tend to trust code to speak for itself.
+Too often there is no written record of these decisions since software engineers tend to trust code to speak for itself.
 Someone in the company would know how the system worked anyway, and just as crucially _why_ it worked the way it did.
 People accept this until these people go on holidays, or leave the company, or get unexpectedly laid off, or are promoted to a position where they do not have to remember those things anymore.

 Intention also has a tendency to diffuse with the accretion of complexity in any long-lived system.
 Even if the original design was recorded, its evolution might not have been.

-And for all its benefits, test automation does not prevent legacy systems from appearing.
+And for all the benefits of test automation, and they are significant, it does not prevent legacy systems from appearing.
 Automated tests are invaluable in that they encode and validate the system’s behaviour: they will stop you in your tracks if a change made naïvely breaks functionality.
-But the best tests document _what_ the system does, they are not enough to explain _why_ any design decision was taken.
+But the best tests document _what_ the system does.
+They are not enough to explain _why_ a design decision was taken.

 My own definition is that a legacy system is any system you have to maintain but are afraid to touch.
 You have to maintain it because the system is valuable.
 And the reason you fear touching it is because _you do not understand it_.